simonbs/SBSAnimojiRecording/README.md

 Videos are recorded using ReplayKit.

+Tested on iPhone X and iPhone XS Max.

 # Usage

 - Clone the repository and run the app on a device that supports Animojis.